 Treat Every Gun as if it is Loaded Our sim guns are designed to look and feel like traditional live-fire guns.
 That means all safety measures should be followed at all times.
 Always treat a firearm as if it is loaded.
 Keep the muzzle pointed in a safe direction, and never point a gun at anything you don’t intend to shoot.

 Be Aware of Your Surroundings When you focus on a target, you should still understand where other people are in the room, what is surrounding your target, and where you aim.
-Live-fire ammunition travels farther than you think, so you need to be confident that you know exactly where your bullet will land and what is in the surrounding area.
+Live-fire ammunition travels farther than you think, so you must be confident that you know exactly where your bullet will land and what is in the surrounding area.

 Keep Your Finger Off the Trigger While it’s tempting, especially at EVR, to keep your finger on the trigger, it is not a safe gun habit.
-So instead, keep your fingers away from the trigger to prevent accidental discharges and eliminate any potential errors.
+So instead, keep your fingers away from the trigger to prevent accidental discharges and eliminate potential errors.